vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

 - NGQL-extension: A pipe `|` must be used.
 And an offset can be ignored.
 - OpenCypher style: No pipes are permitted.
 Use `Skip` to indicate offset.

+!!! note

->**NOTE**: When using `LIMIT`(in either syntax above), it is important to use an `ORDER BY` clause that constrains the output into a unique order.
+    When using `LIMIT`(in either syntax above), it is important to use an `ORDER BY` clause that constrains the output into a unique order.
 Otherwise, you will get an unpredictable subset of the output.

 ## nGQL-extension syntax